RonelWA/Financial-Market-Analsysis/README.md

 ### Model Persistence

 - **Save the Model and Features**:
-    - Save the trained Gradient Boosting model and the features used during training using `joblib`.
+    - Save the trained model and the features used during training using `joblib`.

 ## AI in Financial Market Analysis in Ghana